rstagi/thesis/README.md

 ### Examples ###

-There is a folder named `example` which contains an example of usage.
-After having built the image using `build_docker_javatrace.sh`, browse into the `example` folder and run:
+There is a folder named `examples` which contains some examples of usage.
+After having built the image using `build_docker_javatrace.sh`, browse into the `example/standard` folder and run:

 	make run

-This command will build and run the program inside the docker image.
+This command will build and run the program in the standard mode (using `.class` files) inside the docker image.

+To run the example in jar mode, and so using a `.jar` file, browse into `example/jarmode` and run again:

+	make run